Yunjusik/pytorch/README.md

 This repository is really made for beginners.
 Many GitHub examples have different structures and strong version dependency, so it is difficult to tune them to your own situation.
-Therefore, in this repository, we are going to build the latest DRL model by changing only the functional blocks little by little in the official Python tutorial.
+Therefore, in this repository, i'm going to build the latest DRL model by changing only the functional blocks little by little in the official Python tutorial.
+I will try to comment as much detail as possible on each code.

 In the future, RL models will be uploaded so that they can be applied to directly with no more modification to the tutorial DQN model shown in cart-pole example